kxdekxde/nikke-character-swapper/README.md

 # NIKKE Character Swapper
 A simple tool useful to mod [NIKKE](https://nikke-en.com/) bundles.
 Thanks to Bingle and Danieru for the help.

 ### NOTE: The character swapper works to swap any character over any other character.
 You can swap special cases (Marciana skin/Evangelion skins/Mast Diver skin) over other characters, but it doesn't work if you want to swap other characters over the mentioned special cases (Marciana skin/Evangelion skins/Mast Diver skin).
-It doesn't work if you want to swap other characters over standing Guillotine Winter Slayer either.
+It doesn't work if you want to swap other characters over standing Guillotine Winter Slayer or Mast/Anchor alts either.

 ## Before to use this tool: